-- 123. Section 25 amends section 190 of the 2011 Act, which confers a regulation-making power on the Scottish Ministers to make provision for specific non-Scottish orders to have effect in Scotland.
-Those are orders made by a court in England and Wales, or in Northern Ireland, which appear to the Scottish Ministers to be an equivalent of a CSO.
+147. Section 25 amends section 190 of the 2011 Act, which confers a regulationmaking power on the Scottish Ministers to make provision for specific non-Scottish orders to have effect in Scotland.85 Those are orders made by a court in England and Wales, or in Northern Ireland, which appear to the Scottish Ministers to be an equivalent of a CSO.
 The power enables them to provide for the orders to have effect in Scotland as if they were a CSO.
-To that end, regulations made under section 190 may apply the Social Work (Scotland) Act 1968 or the 2011 Act to the specified orders with such modifications as are necessary or appropriate. - 124.
-The amendments give the Scottish Ministers greater flexibility in specifying (a) which kinds of non-Scottish order are to have effect in Scotland, and (b) how each specified non-Scottish order is to have effect. - 125.
-Section 25(2)(a) broadens the application of the power.
-It amends section 190(1) so that the power is no longer limited to CSO-equivalent orders.
-Instead, it will cover more generally non-Scottish orders which relate to the care, protection or supervision of a child.
-Section 25(2)(c) extends the definition of "non-Scottish order" in section 190(3) so that it includes arrangements made by virtue of any enactment71 with the approval of a court in England and Wales or in Northern Ireland. - 126.
-Currently, under section 190(2)(a), the Scottish Ministers may specify the circumstances in which, and the purposes for which, non-Scottish orders are to have effect in Scotland.
-Section 25(2)(b) adds a new sub-paragraph (iii) to that provision so that they can also specify the conditions on which such orders are to have effect. - 127.
-Section 25(2)(b) makes a number of other changes to section 190(2).
-It adds a new paragraph (aa).
-This enables the Scottish Ministers to provide that a specified non-Scottish order is to have effect as if it were a CSO or an ICSO, or is to have whatever other effect they specify as being appropriate in the circumstances.
-As a result of this, it extends the power in section 190(2)(b) to apply and modify enactments so that it covers any enactment, including the Children (Scotland) Act 1995 as well as the Social Work (Scotland) Act 1968 and the 2011 Act.
-It also adds a new paragraph (ba), enabling the Scottish Ministers to impose certain kinds of requirement in relation to specified non-Scottish orders.
-These relate to: the provision and sharing of information; the provision of services needed to support a child who is the subject of a non-Scottish order; and the payment of costs incurred in giving effect to a non-Scottish order.
-New section
+To that end, regulations made under section 190 may apply the Social Work (Scotland) Act 1968 or the 2011 Act to the specified orders with such modifications as are necessary or appropriate.

+148. The amendments give the Scottish Ministers greater flexibility in specifying how each specified non-Scottish order is to have effect.

+149. Section 25(2)(aa) broadens the application of the power.
+It amends section 190(1) so that the power is no longer limited to treating CSO-equivalent orders as if they were CSOs.
+Instead, it will cover giving such non-Scottish orders effect in Scotland either as if they were CSOs or in such other way as set out in the regulations.

+150. Currently, under section 190(2)(a), the Scottish Ministers may specify the circumstances in which, and the purposes for which, non-Scottish orders are to have effect in Scotland.
+Section 25(2) substitutes for section 190(2) a new version which

+84 Defined in section 64(3)(b) of the 2010 Act.

-70 By virtue of sections 190(2)(c) and 195(2) of the 2011 Act, regulations made using this power are subject to the affirmative procedure and may include incidental, supplementary, consequential, transitional, transitory or saving provision, and they may also make different provision for different purposes.
+85 By virtue of sections 190(2)(c) and 195(2) of the 2011 Act, regulations made using this power are subject to the affirmative procedure and may include incidental, supplementary, consequential, transitional, transitory or saving provision, and they may also make different provision for different purposes.
 The power has been used to make the Children's Hearings (Scotland) Act 2011 (Transfer of Children to Scotland - Effect of Orders made in England and Wales or Northern Ireland) Regulations 2013 (S.S.I.
 2013/99) and the Cross-border Placements (Effect of Deprivation of Liberty Orders) (Scotland) Regulations 2022 (S.S.I.
 2022/225).